CalyGit/Docker_ML/README.md

 ## Run FastAPI

-- Run the apps (being at the repository root):
+- Run the app (being at the repository root):

   FastAPI: